|Iris Shadows, detail, private collector|

 More details of her practice can be found on Textileartist.

-Work in public collections and commissions include:The Museum of Arts and Design in New York, Arts Council England, West Dean College (Edward James Foundation), Schroder's Finance, Maidstone and Tunbridge Wells Hospital Trust, The Leonard Cheshire Foundation and the Embroiderer's Guild.
+Work in public collections and commissions include:The Museum of Arts and Design in New York, Arts Council England, the Edward James Foundation, Schroder's Finance, Maidstone and Tunbridge Wells Hospital Trust and the Embroiderer's Guild.
 'Garden of Remembrance', (illustrated above) was a commission for the Garden Museum London 2014 (this piece is the front cover for her book, 'Stitch Stories').
 It is an example of a commissioned project inspired by the collection at the museum (and the surrounding garden).
-Additional work in collaboration with a related community-based project between the museum education team and Age UK Bromley and Greenwich, and Timebank looked at memories of gardens in war.
+Additional work in collaboration with a related community-based project between the museum education team and Age UK Bromley and Greenwich, and Timebank.
+Memories of gardens in war.

 |Bluebell 100x100cm Represented in the Embroiderer's Guild Collection|